TBSDrJ/Speed_Compare_Bernoulli/README.md

 + I tried, in C, C++ and Fortran, to store the data and print the results at the end instead of printing as results came up, and this made essentially no difference in time.

 + I am quite surprised that Fortran was substantially slower than C, this has not been my experience with numerical computations.
 I'm not sure what made this problem different.
 I tried converting all the functions to subroutines to see if that would help, and it was slightly slower with no flags, and identical speed with flags.
 I also tried moving all the functionality that isn't used more than once into the main function, and that also made precisely zero difference in run time (in `..._subroutine_2.f90`).

++ I am even more surprised that Java was faster than Fortran.
+This problem ran way faster in Java than I expected, quite different from my earlier experiences with Java.

 + An obvious conclusion from this is: "Python sux."
 That is **so** not where I am going with this -- notice that the top language supported by Torch and Tensorflow is Python, and for good reasons.
 The correct conclusion is: If you're doing serious number-crunching, don't do it in pure Python.
 Pure Python is great for lots of stuff, I teach multiple years of it, I'm a huge supporter of Python and these results are not changing that at all.
 It's not the right tool for every job.
 Python is fantastic at allowing a programmer to develop much more complex code much more easily.
 Nor is C or Fortran the right tool for every job, even if they are much faster at number-crunching.